 7. Sudocream for those red bums.
 I remember I used it a lot together with vaseline as well.
 I would highly recommend using NomNom baby butter for the same purpose and more.
 It wasn’t around when my daughter was little but I used it on several occasions afterwards to soothe her skin, the face especially.
 She calls it the magic cream 😉 True story!

 8. White noise.
-I always use white noise during my sessions as they keep babies clam, especially in the early days!!
-When my daughter was little my husband went out on the street to recond car noise during a rainy day as that’s what she was liked we found out 😉 No we didn’t have any apps back then, but you can download lots of different white noise apps now and there are so many different noises as well.
+I always use white noise during my sessions as they keep babies calm, especially in the early days!!
+This one is what I used in the studio and all parents love it too!
+When my daughter was little my husband went out on the street to recond car noise during a rainy day as that’s what she was liked we found out 😉 No, we didn’t have any apps back then, but you can download lots of different white noise apps now and there are so many different noises as well.
 Or you can buy a little white noise machine and I can assure a lot of my clients after seeing the use during a newborn session buy the shusher machine 😉

 My list stops here.
 As I mentioned at the beginning babies do not need many things and these are probably the ones you most need ( of course I didn’t take into consideration bottles or steriliser or dummies if you are not breastfeeding – but that’s kind of essentials like nappies right?
 And it would open up another whole discussion on what type of bottles are best…) I bet there are some mums that think these are already too many or not all necessary.
 And again some others that will feel a lot is missing from here 🙂